fast/fastrace-reqwest/README.md

 Check out the [examples directory](https://github.com/fast/fastrace-reqwest/tree/main/examples) for complete working examples showing:

-- `client.rs` - How to send requests with trace context
+- `client.rs` - How to send requests with trace context.
-- `server.rs` - How to receive and process trace context using `fastrace-poem`
+- `server.rs` - How to receive and process trace context using `fastrace-poem`.

 To run the examples: